 As long as values for the organization are base-lined and maintained in the enterprise mission statement and clearly promulgated in objectives to the employees, then it becomes a management maintenance challenge with regard to employee acquisition and retention.

 The fact that individual value systems may or may not align with the organization values or changes in them is a communications issue.
-If the conflict is too stark - people will not join a company, will not perform if they join and leave or be fired as the a usual result.
+If the conflict is too stark - people will not join a company, will not perform if they join and leave or be fired as usual results.

 In a free society organizations and individuals have choices.
 "At Will Employment Contracts" are taken literally.
 In not so free societies other conditions exist that impact values.
 Conditions there are dictated by governments or stark economic conditions.